sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: 5 cubic centimeters of skin

-Effect: Remove the *bleeding* condition from a creature you touch.
+Effect: Reduce the number of *bleeding* stacks from a creature you touch by 3.

 ### Thick Blood Gu
 *Rank 1 Carver*